Hunter Renfrow Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Season Stats

-- Renfrow has been targeted 114 times and has 92 catches, leading the Raiders with 949 receiving yards (63.3 ypg) plus six touchdowns.
+- Renfrow has been targeted 114 times and has 92 catches, leading the Raiders with 949 yards (63.3 ypg) while hauling in six touchdowns this season.

 - Renfrow has been the target of 114 of his team's 559 passing attempts this season, or 20.4% of the target share.